magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 false
 ```

-As you see, the `calculate` function display the correct value in the
+As you see, the `calculate` function displays the correct value in the
-shopping form and return `false` as expected.
+shopping form and returns `false` as expected.

 But now there is a bad surprise waiting for you at the corner that has
 to do with the `onsubmit` error we received before.